kubernetes/website/content/en/docs/concepts/configuration/secret.md

 They can only be referenced by pods in that same namespace.

 Individual secrets are limited to 1MiB in size.
-This is to discourage creation of very large secrets which would exhaust apiserver and kubelet memory.
+This is to discourage creation of very large secrets which would exhaust API server and kubelet memory.
 However, creation of many smaller secrets could also exhaust memory.
 More comprehensive limits on memory usage due to secrets is a planned feature.

-Kubelet only supports use of secrets for Pods it gets from the API server.
+The kubelet only supports use of Secrets for Pods it gets from the API server.
-This includes any pods created using kubectl, or indirectly via a replication controller.
-It does not include pods created via the kubelets `--manifest-url` flag, its `--config` flag, or its REST API (these are not common ways to create pods.)
+This includes any pods created using `kubectl`, or indirectly via a replication controller.
+It does not include pods, for instance, {{< glossary_tooltip text="static pods" term_id="static-pod" >}},  created via the kubelet's `--manifest-url` flag, its `--config` flag, or its REST API (these are not common ways to create pods.)

 Secrets must be created before they are consumed in pods as environment variables unless they are marked as optional.
 References to Secrets that do